BSidesJAX/bsidesjax.github.io/docs/_pages/about.md

 This year is co-sponsored by [Osprey Sec](http://unfcyber.org/), UNF’s Information Security Club

 :bangbang: **Volunteer Opportunity**:
-If you are interestd in being a volunteer for this year's event send an email to [info@bsidesjax.org](mailto:info@bsidesjax.org).
+If you are interestd in being a volunteer for this year's event check out the [volunteer page](/volunteer/).

+Or send an email to [info@bsidesjax.org](mailto:info@bsidesjax.org).
 {: .notice--info}

 ## Previous BSides JAX Events